JDENNO91/hyperliquidtradingbot/README.md

-# Hyperliquid Algo Trading Bot
+# Hyperliquid Algo Trading Bot by Joseph Dennis

 An advanced algorithmic trading bot for the Hyperliquid DEX, featuring a Bollinger Bands + RSI + ADX strategy, comprehensive backtesting framework, and machine learning optimization capabilities.
 This bot is designed for algorithmic trading on perpetual futures contracts, with a focus on automated strategy execution and optimization.